pchengi/nm-workspace/README.md

   8) If any problems check logs either in /esg/logs or /var/log/httpd/error_log

   9) If you are running a membernode:
-       python /usr/local/esgf-nodemgr-doc/code/server/member_node_cmd.py add <project> 0
+       python /usr/local/esgf-nodemgr-doc/code/server/member_node_cmd.py add "project" 0

-      For now the name of the project isn't relevant, but might be in the future when the node manager manages configurations for "virtual organizations"
+      For now the name of the project that the node supports isn't relevant, but might be in the future when the node manager manages configurations for "virtual organizations"

 Known issue with ESGF v2.3.8